Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-Public Safety advertisers in the Netherlands spent far less per click than the global market in early 2025, but with sharper swings month to month.
-The year opened higher, dropped hard in February, then climbed steadily through Q2—ultimately ending June below January but well above the February trough.
+Public Safety advertisers in the Netherlands spent the first half of 2025 buying clicks at materially lower costs than the global market, but with a sharp early-year dip before a steady Q2 rebuild.
+Median CPCs started elevated in January, plunged in February, then climbed back through April–June — a choppier profile than the largely stable global benchmark.
+Throughout, Dutch CPCs sat well below worldwide Facebook Ads benchmarks, typically at about half the global price of a click.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Public Safety in the Netherlands compared to the global benchmark.

 Insights & analysis of Facebook advertising costs